ZedCode/how-to-golang-tdd/index.md

 I know I want the request to contain, at a minimum, a VLAN to return data for and a passphrase so that someone can't just go triggering `nmap` scans in my environment.

-There are **lots** of ways to do this, but this is a crucial point where early on, I would go off the rails here.
-The test I'm writing does not require a lot!
-It simply requires that an **empty** `POST` requests return forbidden with proper JSON.
+There are **lots** of ways to do this!
+This is a crucial point in development, early on in my Go development career, I would go off the rails here adding all sorts of functionality.
+The test I'm writing does not require a lot functionality!
+It simply requires that **empty** `POST` requests return a forbidden with proper JSON.
 Nothing fancy, here's what I came up with:

 ```golang
 func checkHandler(c *fiber.Ctx) error {